SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex4/README.md

   <summary>Click to expand!</summary>

   1. Open the behavior definition and add the statement `with unmanaged save` right after the `authorization master ( global )` statement.
      In addition uncomment the statement that specifies the persistent table of our RAP BO `//persistent table zaonlineshop_###` since it is not possible to use both statements in the same behavior definition.

+     > **Note:**
+     > When the code for your project has been pre-generated the behavior definition used an behavior implementation class on node level.
+     > For the **unmanaged save** a behavior implementation class has to be specified in the same line as the **managed** key word.
+     > So you can replace the code as follows:

 <pre>
 managed implementation in class ZBP_R_ONLINESHOP_### unique;